rajbooth/Hash-Stats/docs/data_tables.md

 ### registrations
 #### Description
 This table stores details of pre-run registration information captured from the Google Forms run registration 'app'.

+#### WP Front-end Form
+This table cannot be maintained via a dedicated form in the WP front-end.

 #### SQL
 ```SQL